Crafterdark/Desert-Temple-Loot-Simulation/README.md

 # Desert Temple Loot Simulator

 - The main objective of this program is filtering and predicting loot in the Desert Temple structure that is found in Minecraft.
 (Faster than manual check)
-- It can be used to find new any% Set Seed Glitchless seeds, used for Minecraft speedrunning.
+- It can be used to find new seeds for any% Set Seed Glitchless, used for Minecraft speedrunning.
 - It can be also used for Category Extensions or other categories.

 Important: